-Not too long ago, business intelligence (BI) was an exclusive domain of big companies that could afford high costs of software integration, building data centers on-premises, hiring qualified IT specialists and consultants.
+Not too long ago, business intelligence (BI) integration was an exclusive domain of big companies.
+They could afford high costs of software integration, build data centers on-premises, hire qualified IT specialists and consultants.

 Although small and medium-sized enterprises (SMEs) drive the majority of businesses and economic development worldwide, when it comes to the adoption of BI and analytics SMEs are less prepared to embrace the technological changes than larger companies.
 According to industry experts, one of the main reasons for this is the lack of financial resources.

 Nevertheless, the wind of change is blowing through the BI world.
 The same hi-tech progress that made the entire Internet fit into your phone has also decreased the cost of entry to the BI market.
 Dresner Advisory Services reported that small companies had the highest rate of BI adoption in 2018.
 This year, the trend has increased further.

 When investing in BI solutions SMEs aim to squeeze the most juice out of a dime spent.
 The key objectives that the smaller companies seek to improve revolve around making better decisions in executive management, operational efficiency, sales and marketing.

 Where smaller companies differ from their larger counterparts is a more rigorous and prioritized focus on customer targeting.
 The power of BI helps SMEs to improve the quality of services, hold on to existing clients by tuning in to their needs better, and expand their customer base to eventually become more profitable.

 “[SMEs] are more likely to prioritize ‘growth in revenues’ and increased competitive advantage, making SMEs more strategic and outwardly focused,” said Howard Dresner, the founder of Dresner Advisory Services.